+Historically the Group has reported losses and has a significant net liability position on the Statement of Financial Position, caused primarily by debt and the related financing costs.
+However, the Group has continued to generate strong operating cashflows.
 The Group adopts the going concern basis in preparing these interim financial statements.
-The Group performs a review of going concern through a review of forecasting including cash flow forecasts and considering the requirements of capital expenditure and debt repayments and including and severe but plausible scenarios.
-The Group has sufficient financial resources which, together with internally generated cash flows, will continue to provide sufficient sources of liquidity to fund our current operation, including our contractual and commercial commitments both in terms of capital programmes and financing.
+The Group performs a review of going concern through a review of forecasting including cash flow forecasts and financial covenant compliance and considering the requirements of capital expenditure and debt repayments and including any severe but plausible scenarios.
+The Group has sufficient financial resources which, together with internally generated cash flows, will continue to provide sufficient sources of liquidity to fund our current operations, including our contractual and commercial commitments both in terms of capital programmes and financing.
 The Directors are confident that the Group will have adequate resources to continue in operational existence for the foreseeable future.
-The Directors have also taken into account the potential implications of the current COVID-19 pandemic and have determined that given there will continue to be demand for services provided by the Group and the mixed customer base of the Group, the going concern basis remains appropriate.